Deepthi1496/doT-template-snippet/README.md

 7. Array iterators.
 8. Streaming-friendly whitespace - strip or presserve.
 9. It's up to you whether you want to use it without logic or with reasoning.

+# Installation
+## For Node.js
+- If you plan to use doT with Node.js, you can install doT with npm:
+> npm install dot
+- Then use require('dot') in your code.
+## For browsers
+- Include the javascript file in your source:
+<script type="text/javascript" src="doT.js"></script>

 ## Here is the list of default delimiters:
 |Trigger |	Content|